 We can develop emotional agility and when we do, our happiness increases.

-Emotional fitness is an asset that cannot be monetized but gives us enormous benefits that are enduring.
+Emotional fitness is an asset that can't be monetized but gives us enormous and enduring benefits.
 Every experience holds an opportunity for growth, to learn from our mistakes, shift our attention to what really matters in our lives, and build an internal compass that isn't dependent on outside circumstances.

 Oh, and my kitchen flood that ruined our linoleum tile?
 I got a brand new kitchen floor with beautiful Italian tile that we got at a 75% discount from one of my husband's contractors.
 And the home insurance covered most of the bill.
 Not such a catastrophe after all!